Recruitment & Selection Policy

 This policy has been designed to provide a flexible framework which promotes good practice, adopts a proactive approach to equality and diversity issues and supports fully the Scout Association’s values and strategic plan to ensure appropriate staff are matched to the requirements of each position.

-Professional advice and support is available at all stages of the recruitment process from Human Resources.
+Professional advice and support is available at all stages of the recruitment process from the People team.

 3. Aims of the Policy